Robot Galaxy: Retail

 The store experience allowed children to customize their own personal robots.
 Children began by picking a character from the comic book series and then choose from a variety of different motorized parts and accessories to construct a unique robot.
 Considering the number of robot parts to choose from, there were over a thousand possible robots.

 Once activated, the robots have a USB connection that allowed robot owners to plug their robots into their computers, connecting to the Robot Galaxy virtual world.

 Online virtual world

 The online virtual world provided a safe community for children to play games and battle with other robots.
 By playing games and collecting points, children can unlock new features on their robots.

 Comic book series

-There are currently four comic books with more expected to become available in September 2009.
+There are four comic books.
 The comic books explain the story of the Robot Galaxy, and include all robots available for sale in stores.